 Live Captioning Solutions

-- Provides access to individuals with hearing loss and/or cognitive challenges.
+- Provides access to deaf/hard of heading individuals and individuals with cognitive challenges.

 - Improves comprehension for non-native English speakers